Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Introduction

-Mathematical models of ecological interactions have mostly focused on antagonistic relationships such as predator-prey and competitive dynamics.
-While some models addressed mutualism, they often assumed strictly positive interactions, leading to unrealistic outcomes like unbounded population growth or infinite densities \citep{brauer2012, hale2021ecological, may1972}.
-Indeed, because of the complexity and context-dependence of mutualistic interactions, modeling them as a direct extension of Lotka–Volterra systems overlooks key mechanisms, such as density-dependent saturation, that are essential to preventing unbounded growth.
-Moreover, the factors shaping the persistence of mutualistic interactions and the transitions between parasitic and mutualistic interactions driven by populations densities variations (\textit{i.e.}, on ecological time scales) are much less documented than in predator–prey systems \citep{holland2002, revilla2015}.
-Density dependence and saturation effects to prevent unbounded growth or systematic extinction were considered in \cite{brauer2012}, bounded growth terms were added in \cite{holland2002} to model that mutualistic benefits naturally diminish as population sizes increase, and finally \cite{ruiz2025interaction} analyzed mutualistic systems with a density-dependent framework, emphasizing the role of benefit–cost ratios in shaping long-term interaction outcomes.
-Asymmetries in obligate \textit{vs.} facultative mutualistic interactions among species have also been shown to have a significant influence on system stability and resilience \citep{bronstein1994, holland2010, neuhauser2004mutualism}.
-Most of these previous models studying the dynamics of mutualistic interactions rely on ordinary differential equations to describe the conditions for coexistence and stability (see \cite{hale2021ecological} for a review).
+Many classical models addressing mutualism assumed strictly positive interactions, leading to unrealistic outcomes like unbounded population growth or infinite densities \citep{brauer2012, hale2021ecological, may1972}.
+Indeed, because of the complexity and context-dependence of mutualistic interactions, modeling them as a direct extension of Lotka–Volterra systems overlooks key mechanisms, such as density-dependent saturation, that prevent unbounded growth in actual populations.
+Moreover, the factors shaping the persistence of mutualistic interactions and the transitions between parasitic and mutualistic interactions driven by populations densities variations (\textit{i.e.} on ecological time scales) are poorly documented in mutualistic interactions, while they are well-known in predator–prey systems modeled using Lokta-Volterra equations \citep{holland2002, revilla2015}. \cite{brauer2012} and \cite{holland2002} considered mutualistic models with saturation effects preventing either unbounded growth or systematic extinction.
+More recently \cite{ruiz2025interaction} analyzed mutualistic systems with a density-dependent framework, emphasizing the role of benefit–cost ratios in shaping long-term interaction outcomes.
+Asymmetries in obligate \textit{vs.} facultative mutualistic interactions among species have also been shown to significantly affect system stability and resilience in a series of models \citep{bronstein1994, holland2010, neuhauser2004mutualism}.
+Most of these previous models studying the dynamics of mutualistic interactions relied on ordinary differential equations to describe the conditions for coexistence and stability (see \cite{hale2021ecological} for a review).
 Other approaches such as network analysis have also been used to explore interspecific relationships within ecological systems \citep{bascompte2003nested} and partial differential equations to model the spatial dynamics of mutualistic interactions \citep{aliyu2021interplay}.